 UNDERGROUND CONSTRUCTION – AN OPPORTUNITY FOR GEOSYNTHETICS

 One of the key points they come away with is that while geosynthetics are well suited for use in tunnels and utilized not infrequently, the geosynthetics field has not focused on developing products that are specific to tunnel applications.
 This presents an opportunity, conclude Dr. Güler and Prof. Yoo.
-The materials already perform well, but their performance could be enhanced further and make them indispensible to the tunnel engineering and construction toolbox.
+The materials already perform well, but their performance could be enhanced further and make them indispensable to the tunnel engineering and construction toolbox.

 Learn more about the International Geosynthetics Society at www.geosyntheticssociety.org.